teor2345/tor-old/doc/HACKING/Fuzzing.md

 AFL has a multi-core mode, check the documentation for details.

-OS X requires slightly more preparation, including:
+macOS (OS X) requires slightly more preparation, including:
 * using afl-clang (or afl-clang-fast from the llvm directory)
 * disabling external crash reporting (AFL will guide you through this step)